manjilsaikia/manjilsaikia.github.io/teaching/AhdUni/MAT631/index.md

 # Reading Materials

 **Textbook**: The textbook that I will use is **Algebraic Combinatorics and Coinvariant Spaces** by *Francois Bergeron* (CRC Press, 2019).
 There is also a coursepack which will be distributed to the registered students, containing some other materials taken from standard textbooks.
-In addition, I will use material from other textbooks which I will list below as the course progresses.
+In addition, I will use material from other sources which I will list below as the course progresses.

 - For a nice proof of the generating function of major index, you can consult Chapter 1 of **[The $q,t$-Catalan Numbers and the Space of Diagonal Harmonics](https://www2.math.upenn.edu/~jhaglund/books/qtcat.pdf)** by *James Haglund* (American Mathematical Society, 2008).
 - For the combinatorial proof of the generating function of major index, you can consult page 17 of **The Art of Computer Programming, Volume 3** by *Donald E. Knuth* (Addison-Wesley, 1998).